gilesknap/k3s-minecraft/useful/deployed/ingress-nginx/README.md

 # Setting up Ingress
 ## in particular to expose the Dashboard without requiring a Proxy

+(but a good ingress controller is also useful for setting up any web services on http/https that you expose outside of the cluster)

 These links were useful in working this out

    - https://kubernetes.github.io/ingress-nginx/deploy/